datarefuge/workflow/docs/harvesting.md

 If you encounter a page that links to lots of data (for example a "downloads" page), this approach may work well.
 It's important to only use this approach when you encounter *data*, for example PDF's, .zip archives, .csv datasets, etc.

 The tricky part of this approach is generating a list of URLs to download from the page.
 If you're skilled with using scripts in combination with html-parsers (for example python's wonderful [beautiful-soup package](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#quick-start)), go for it.
-Otherwise, we've included the [jquery-URL-extraction guide](thttps://github.com/edgi-govdata-archiving/harvesting-tools/tree/master/jquery-URL-extraction)], which has the advantage of working within a browser and can operate on a page that has been modified by JavaScript.
+Otherwise, we've included the [jquery-url-extraction guide](https://github.com/edgi-govdata-archiving/harvesting-tools/tree/master/jquery-url-extraction), which has the advantage of working within a browser and can operate on a page that has been modified by JavaScript.

-Our example dataset uses jquery-URL, [leveraging that tool to generate a list of URLs to feed the wget loop](https://github.com/edgi-govdata-archiving/harvesting-tools/tree/master/jquery-URL-extraction/README.md).
+Our example dataset uses jquery-URL, [leveraging that tool to generate a list of URLs to feed the wget loop](https://github.com/edgi-govdata-archiving/harvesting-tools/tree/master/jquery-url-extraction/README.md).

 ### 4b.
 Identify Data Links & Acquire Them via WARCFactory